 In 2003, during what most people would refer to as a recession in the boating industry, S2 Yachts bounced back and in Holland added an additional 100 new employees to its already large staff of 580.
 The company was preparing for a record year—the best since 1974.
 That same year they introduced two new models, the 3200 Open and Sovran 3600 to their Tiara line up.
 The entire Tiara line, ranging in price from $120,000 to $1.2 million, gave employment to approximately 1,100 people at the three plants combined.
 In 2005, the company added another 300,000 square feet to its Holland plant in anticipation of closing the North Carolina plant and centralizing its Tiara line.
 Tiara also launched their largest yacht built to date, the triple-engine 5800 Sovran.

 In June 2012, Leon Slikkers appointed youngest son Tom, CEO and President of S2 Yachts.
-During the recession that began in 2008, S2 Yachts had the foresight to start and alternative energy company, Energetix.
-Utilizing S2’s core compenticies in composites, Energetix, under the direction of Bob Slikkers leadership, began building composite parts for the wind energy business.
+During the recession that began in 2008, S2 Yachts had the foresight to start and alternative energy company, Energetx.
+Utilizing S2’s core competencies in composites, Energetx, under the direction of Bob Slikkers leadership, began building composite parts for the wind energy business.

 Today, S2 Yachts, distinguished builders of Tiara and Pursuit branded products, is one of the few privately-owned production boat building companies in the world, and continues to succeed with its uncompromising quality, cutting-edge design, innovation, customer service, and pride from its employees and owners.